astrivant/polyad/docs/workloads/activation.md

 handoffs.
 Coalescing never replaces running work.
 Excess pending receipts become `Rejected`; an HTTP 202 acknowledges receipt, so read its status for the decision.

-This serialization is **not a transaction around application side effects**.
 Kubernetes Job retries can repeat application work.
 Applications must provide their own idempotency or transactional storage where required.